petermchale/math105A/lectures/README.md

 click on the `Raw` button,
 and right-click `Save Page As...`.

-# Using these Jupyter notebooks as live presentations
+# Using these Jupyter notebooks as live presentations (optional)

 These notebooks were created using [RISE](https://github.com/damianavila/RISE), a Jupyter extension that